SkyDocs/speaker-identification/README.md

 Install the requirements by running

 `pip install -r requirements.txt` or `pip3 install -r requirements.txt`

+Download the Dataset or else create your own data set by speaking for 10 mins after running the file

+`python record.py` or `python3 record.py`

+And split the generated `data.wav` into 1 second files using the `audio-clip.py` file.<br>
+Run
+`python audio-clip.py` or `python3 audio-clip.py`

 And train the neural net by running the the `speaker-identification.ipynb` file or run